drew-gnaw/Notes/CS221/AVL.md

 Imagine we had a HUUUGE Tree.
 It's so big that it can't fit on the RAM!
 So therefore, some of it must be stored on disk.

+So what if we stored more relevant data together, so that we minimized disk accesses?
+That is the goal of B-Trees!